knobsdao/apertus/README.md

 The goal of having a research unit upholds both providing ground for the use of blockchain in Venezuela and a knowledge base that may ease the soft-landing of global blockchain startups, initiatives and projects in the local ecosystem.

 There’s a need to promote the development of academic papers, open data and analytics that may benefit the sector, case studies, investigative journalism, thesis, and other research works.
-As well as promote networking and collaboration across universities and research centers.
+As well as promote collaboration across universities and research centers.

-**Public Policy**
+**Governance**

 LATAM has historically been perceived as a region where corruption thrives.
 As of 2018, [Transparency International’s Corruption Perceptions Index](https://www.transparency.org/cpi2018) only had one country in the top 25 non-corrupt, Uruguay at 23rd, with Chile coming close in 27th place.
 And Venezuela at number [168/180](https://www.transparency.org/country/VEN), ranking as the most corrupt nation state of the Americas.
 Higher level regional scandals like Odebrecht’s still loom over the region.